khaes-kth/collector-sahab-experiments/README.md

     Hence, it is obsolete.

 4. `Notes`: Any notes about the commit.
 It takes the following values.
 Usually, it has links to the hosted diffs.
+However, if they are absent, please refer to the links in the paper itself.

 5. `Command`: Command for reproducing it.